- Dark Tea

 Some suggestions for Pu’er lovers to select high-quality Pu’er as a collector’s item: Frist, choose Pu’er of quality raw material, which is the precondition for quality Pu’er.
 Second, special Pu’er are telatively small in quantity, from special areas and processed with special technology or of rare raw materials.
 For example wild ancinet arbor tea, raw tea make of old sun-baked green crude tea leaves or tender shoots or Crab Pincers, etc..
 Third, choose Pu’er with special memorial significance, for example made for a special occasion.

-Orange Peel Pu’er 柑普 [gān pǔ] Tea is made of orange peels from Xinhui of Guangdong Province and ripe Pu’er tea from Yunnan Province, through special producing processes.
+Mandarin Peel Pu’er 柑普 [gān pǔ] Tea is made of mandarin peels from Xinhui of Guangdong Province and ripe Pu’er tea from Yunnan Province, through special producing processes.
 On its soup surface is usually covered by oil droplets, its fruity and aging aroma is rich, and its flavor is smooth and mellow with a sweet aftertaste.
+Raw Pu’er tea could be processed as a good-quality herbal tea material, it is blended with flowers from Chrysanthemum, Jasmin, Lily, Peony, Rose, Sea Lavendar and etc..

 Gongting (imperial) Pu’er 宫廷普洱, which originally referred as the tribute Pu’er tea to the imperial court, is the best quality of Pu’er tea today.
 Pu’er tea was listed as tribute tea by the imperial court during the reign of Emperor Yongzheng of the Qing Dynasty.
 Tender shoots were harvested only in February, produced under the supervision of Pu’er local government and transported to the capital by caravans.
 Nowdays, the good quality of Gongting Pu’er tea follows a strict standard – 500g tea shoots is selected from every 50kg sun-baked green crude tea through manual selection and sifting.